gdapablo/N-body_builder/README.md

 2. FCC170_HST_croped.fits: the croped HST image of the Fornax galaxy FCC 170 (NGC 1381) used to perform the 2D photometric decomposition.

-3. FCC170_pPXF_kineematics_SNR-40.fits: kinematics data proceding from Pinna et al. 2019a obtained by applying the penalized-pixel fitting routine (pPXF) as explained in Cappellari  &  Emsellem  (2004).
+3. FCC170_pPXF_kinematics_SNR-40.fits: kinematics data proceding from Pinna et al. 2019a obtained by applying the penalized-pixel fitting routine (pPXF) as explained in Cappellari  &  Emsellem  (2004).
 This .fits file provides the kinematics to compare with our N-body model.

+4. consistent_params.ini: parameter file used by AGAMA to produce the initial setup of the N-body model.

+## Software requisites

+To run the code you will need the following modules (and all the required modules for all of them):

+1. numpy

+2. matplotlib

+3. agama

+4. pyimfit

+5. astropy

+6. acstools

+7. mpl_toolkits

+8. configparser